Hasebul/Hasebul/README.md

 - 👋 Hi, I’m @Hasebul
 - 👀 I’m interested in  Machine learning
-- 🌱 I’m currently learning Deep learning , Web developing
+- 🌱 I’m currently working as a ML engineer in IQVIA
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...